-The views, less street noise, pretending you live in a luxury penthouse... experiencing the high-rise high life is great.
-Until you realize you don't know how to keep a top-floor apartment cool in summer and it's 90 degrees outside.
+The views, less street noise, pretending you live in a luxe penthouse, top floor apartments are great — that is until you realize that keeping a top-floor apartment cool in summer when it’s 90 F degrees outside can be a challenge, shall we say.

 Luckily, we have a load of tips and tricks up our sleeves to help you cool down your high-rise home.
 From quick hacks to cool a room down fast, to ways to prevent it from getting too warm in the first place, read on and you will be set for a more comfortable summer in the city.